 There are two components of the MPA internship requirement.
 The first is enrollment in the PPPM 623 Professional Development (1 credit).
 Students begin the course during orientation week and continue through Fall term of their first year.
 Through this course students identify their career goals and develop a plan to prepare themselves to meet the goals.
 Students identify summer internship and post-graduation fellowship opportunities, and develop polished resume and cover letters.

 The second component is completion of an internship.
 Internships offer students opportunities to explore and clarify career goals, apply academic learning, enhance and learn new skills, gain experience, and network with professionals.
 Unlike jobs, internships are supervised training experiences with the explicit intent of developing skills.
 Internships are highly recommended for all MPA students, and 3 credits of PPPM 604 Internship are required for those with fewer than two years of relevant professional experience.

-Student have completed a wide range of internships in the public sector and nonprofit sector.
+Students have completed a wide range of internships in the public sector and nonprofit sector.
 They have also interned in the private sector with consulting firms, research institutes, and energy companies.
-For more information, see the PPPM internship overview page.
+For more information, see the Internships and Career Services page.

 Master of Public Administration Policy Analysis and Applied Research Projects (11 Credits)

 The Master of Public Administration curriculum provides students two key opportunities to synthesize classroom learning and apply their research skills to current policy and management issues:

 48-Hour Master of Public Administration Project